Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Discussion

+And finally, we consider the limitations of the outer component as it relates to the assumed structural parameters.
 As discussed in Section \ref{sect:spatial}, a consequence of the 2-component spatial model is that we cannot easily create a likelihood map that accounts for uncertainties in the dwarf’s spatial parameters.
 A particular case arose with Gru1, as recent structural parameters for this system have been significantly changed.
-Specifically, Gru1’s new $r_{h}$ is in fact 2.5 times larger, and the position angle is now rotated into the next quadrant (i.e., it is now east of west of North instead of east of North) resulting in a vastly different orientation and size in the likelihood model.
+Specifically, Gru1’s new $r_{h}$ is in fact 2.5 times larger, and the position angle is now rotated into the next quadrant (i.e., it now is oriented West of North instead of East of North) resulting in a vastly different orientation and size in the likelihood model.
 In using the previous values for Gru1, we found that the algorithm determined that Gru1 had an outer profile, albeit the transition boundary was only slightly larger than the new measurement for Gru1’s half-light radius.
 Additionally, the scale of the outer profile ($B$) was found to be much larger than in any of the other detections.

 Determining the stability of the outer profile is an important outcome of this work, and so we thoroughly examined our list of outer profile systems to confirm that our detections are not hindered by large structural uncertainties.
 In doing so, we were able to verify that: